MS-D-rei/CPP_LearnCPP_Note/chapter4/type.md

+## Fundamental data type sizes

+Perhaps surprisingly, the C++ standard does not define the exact size of any of the fundamental types.
+Instead, it only defines a minimum size (in bits) for the integral and char types, and leaves the actual size of all types to be implementation-defined!
+The C++ standard also does not assume that a byte is 8 bits.

 ## Fundamental data type performance

 On modern machines, objects of the fundamental data types are fast, so performance while using or copying these types should generally not be a concern.